firstbatchxyz/swan-contracts/docs/src/src/SwanManager.sol/abstract.SwanManager.md

 ### addOperator

-Adds an operator that can take actions on behalf of AI agents.
+Adds an operator that can take actions on behalf of agents.

 *Only callable by owner.*